NexMaker-Fab/2023zjude-YSD/docs/_webbuild.md

 - The website link will be generated.

-- Set index.html和sidebar，The code for index.html is as follows:
+- Set index.html, sidebar and coverpage，The code for index.html is as follows:

 ```HTML
 <!DOCTYPE html>